 What do you know about management styles?
 There’s a lot more to it than ‘good’ and ‘bad’.
 For established managers, aspiring leaders and enthusiastic employees, expanding your knowledge about management styles can help you reach your long-term career goals.

 Management Styles for Bosses and Employees

-To all the bosses and aspiring managers out there, being aware of management styles and which one you employ can help you to be better than ever.
+To all the bosses and aspiring managers out there, being aware of different managerial styles and which one you employ can help you to be better than ever.
 Understanding your leadership style can help you to find ways of optimising your performance and therefore that of your team.